 Solar wind, which affects the temporary disturbance of the Earth’s magnetosphere (magnetic fields), can cause a geomagnetic or solar storm and change the location of the aurora oval and so alter exactly where you can see the lights.
 This is what we meant when we referred to “geomagnetic activity” in the previous section.
 When this activity is particularly high, the aurora oval can extend further south, to those other countries, like the USA and Scotland.

-There are numerous websites which track the movement of the northern lights/aurora borealis (lights in the northern hemisphere) and southern lights/aurora australis (lights in the southern hemisphere).
-Have a look at Aurora-Servie.eu for a good example of a tracking website for the northern lights which shows the full aurora oval.
+There are numerous websites which track the movement of the northern lights/aurora borealis (lights in the northern hemisphere) and southern lights/aurora australis (lights in the southern hemisphere) in different countries.
+Many of these use data from NOAA's (the National Oceanic and Atmospheric Administration) Aurora 30 Minute Forecast.
+Have a look at Aurora Forecast for Iceland, The University of Alaska's Aurora Forecast for North America, and the Yr.no for Norway (under the 'other conditions' section).

 When is the Best Time to See the Northern Lights?